SlowsieNT/Genshin-Impact/retrier2-features.md

     - Added shorthand `aM.Set`, does the same as `aM.AddColors(aName, aColors[][])`
   - No longer needed to call `matcher.GetIsAllPositive(aName)`
     - Added shorthand `matcher[aName]`, yay!
+- Code has been polished
+- No new features are **ever** planned!
+  - Unless it's for v3.1 which has stable code, it does the same as 2.x version.

 ### For those who use pre-made script
 - You are not supposed to open map during reroll